-'''

-standardplots -weight -scan {scan_no} {exp}.ms {refant} {calsrc}
+standardplots -weight [-scan {scan\no}] {exp}.ms {refant} {calsrcs}

-'''

-Where scan_no optionally specifies a reference scan to produce the auto and cross correlation plots instead of picking them automatically, refant is the reference antenna to be used in the plots, and calsrc is the name of the calibrator source to be picked in the scan selection.
+Where scan\no optionally specifies a reference scan to produce the auto and cross correlation plots instead of picking them automatically, refant is the reference antenna to be used in the plots, and calsrcs is the name of the calibrator source (one or more) to be picked in the scan selection.
 Run with -h for help.
+It will create the following plots that you must look at: